pmean/build-website/text/14/04/already-borderline.md

 procedure was run properly in a test setting.
 The intervention was special training on a model; the control was normal training without the model.
-I got a phone call back that said, what would the power be if I used three groups rather than two?Â  I thought to myself "Good grief!"
+I got a phone call back that said, what would the power be if I used three groups rather than two?
+I thought to myself "Good grief!"
 You can't say that to a client, of course, so here's what I said.